ssusancho/QuoteGenerator/WrittenResponse.md

 Condition(s) tested by the second call:

-Tests if quoteNames does not exist
+Tests if quoteNames is null

 ### 3d iii.